stefanspringer1/SwiftXML/README.md

 **UPDATE 40 (July 2025):** Namespaces for attributes are now added (although some more tests should be added), but no registering of such attributes yet.

+**UPDATE 41 (July 2025):** Registering of attributes with namespaces are now added, and some more tests.

 ---

 ## Related packages